virtualmin/virtualmin.com/content/docs/Server Components/how-to-configure-cloudflare-dns.md

 1. Navigate to **Addresses and Networking** ⇾ **Cloud DNS Providers**.
 2. Here, you’ll find a list of supported cloud DNS providers.
 Select Cloudflare and configure your account details to allow Virtualmin to interact with your Cloudflare account.
-3. Upon selecting Cloudflare, you’ll be prompted to enter authentication details such as your Cloudflare account email and API key or token.
-For details on how to generate an API key or token, refer to relevant [Cloudflare's documentation](https://support.cloudflare.com/hc/en-us/articles/200167836-Managing-API-Tokens-and-Keys).
+3. Upon selecting Cloudflare, you’ll be prompted to enter authentication details such as your Cloudflare account **Email and API key** or **API token**.
+For the API token to be functional, it must be configured with at least the minimum required permissions, which include _read_ access to _Account Settings_, and _edit_ access to _Zone:Zone_ and _Zone:DNS_.
+For additional details on how to generate an API key or token, refer to relevant [Cloudflare's documentation](https://support.cloudflare.com/hc/en-us/articles/200167836-Managing-API-Tokens-and-Keys).

 ### Configuring DNS for existing domains